cowprotocol/cow-sdk/src/bridging/README.md

 Supported bridge providers:
 - **Bungee/Socket**: Multi-bridge aggregation platform with support for multiple underlying bridges including Across, CCTP, and others

-> Since `BridgingSDK` is compatible with [TradingSDK](../trading/README.md), almost everything is described for `TradingSDK` is applicable for `BridgingSDK` as well!
+> Since `BridgingSdk` is compatible with [TradingSDK](../trading/README.md), almost everything described for `TradingSDK` applies to `BridgingSdk` as well.
-> The main difference is smart-contracts wallets support.
-Currently, `BridgingSDK` only supports `EOA` wallets, this more likely will be changes soon, stay tuned!
+> The main difference is smart contract wallet support.
+Currently, `BridgingSdk` only supports EOA wallets; this will likely change soon — stay tuned!
 ## Installation

 ```bash